msteffan/fundamentals/02_chapter/09_assessment.md

 <br>
 	This will copy your forked repo from GitHub to your own computer, so that you can work on it.

 7. If you have followed these directions correctly, you should now have a repository in your `fundamentals` folder called `wdi-fundamentals-rps`.
 This repository contains three folders and a couple of other files.
-The ONLY file you should edit is `rockpaperscissors.js` - it can be found at `wdi-fundamentals-rps/app/js/rockpaperscissors.js`.
+The ONLY file we're expecting you to edit for this project is `rockpaperscissors.js` - it can be found at `wdi-fundamentals-rps/app/js/rockpaperscissors.js`.

 ---

 That's it for now!
 We'll be coming back to this project at the end of every chapter, but for now, it's time to [move on to Chapter 3](../03_chapter/intro.md).